 https://maps.app.goo.gl/JdAL8HfdJi5eBZQNA

-The Union North Lawn was also the site of concerts by Road Turkey (with future Heartbreaker Stan Lynch) in 1974.
+The North Lawn, which runs between the Student Union to the southwest and The Hub to the northeast, was also the site of concerts by Road Turkey (with future Heartbreaker Stan Lynch) in 1974.
+These concerts were held on the North Lawn in between the Union and Weimer Hall to the north.

 1765 Stadium Rd, Gainesville, FL 32608